arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 The `Arduino_PortentaMachineControl` library enables efficient management of the features of the Portenta Machine Control.
 To install the library:
 1. Navigate to **Tools > Manage Libraries...** or click the **Library Manager** icon in the left tab of the IDE.
 2. In the Library Manager tab, search for `portentamachinecontrol` and install the latest `Arduino_PortentaMachineControl` library version.
-3. In case the IDE asks you to install additional libraries that are dependent, install all of them.
+If the IDE asks you to install additional dependent libraries, install all of them.

 ![Installing the Arduino_PortentaMachineControl library in the Arduino IDE](assets/user-manual-4.png)